-Don’t worry about the climate, which may be getting a little warmer because we need more farmland to grow more food for earth’s people, all of whom are loved equally, no matter their wealth, skin color, location or anything else.
+Don’t worry about the climate, which may be getting a little warmer because we need more farmland to grow more food for earth’s people.
+Also, know that all people are loved equally, no matter their wealth, skin color, location or anything else.
 Critical race theory is another complete lie.

-They tell us never to divide people into groups by their skin color, gender, race, nation of origin, sexual preference or anything else.
+I am told it is wrong to divide people into groups by their skin color, gender, race, or nation of origin.
 All are created and loved equally and need to be treated equally under the laws of the nations.
 There must be no favoritism or special rights for anyone.
-There must be equal justice, not so-called “social justice”, “racial justice” or “environmental justice”.
+There must be only equal justice, not so-called “social justice”, “racial justice” or “environmental justice”.

 SUNS OR STARS